Take the Long Way Home (Supertramp song)

-"Take the Long Way Home" is the third US single and sixth track of English rock band Supertramp's 1979 album Breakfast in America.
+"Take the Long Way Home" is the third US single and sixth track of the British rock band Supertramp's 1979 album Breakfast in America.
 It was the last song written for the album, being penned during the nine-month recording cycle.
 In 1980, the live version from Paris became a minor hit in various European countries.

 Background

 According to its composer Roger Hodgson, the song deals with how the desire to go home can go both ways:

 I'm talking about not wanting to go home to the wife, take the long way home to the wife because she treats you like part of the furniture, but there's a deeper level to the song, too.
-I really believe we all want to find our home, find that place in us where we feel at home, and to me, home is in the heart and that is really, when we are in touch with our heart and we're living our life from our heart, then we do feel like we found our home."
+I really believe we all want to find our home, find that place in us where we feel at home, and to me, home is in the heart and that is really, when we are in touch with our heart and we're living our life from our heart, then we do feel like we found our home.